Kristen Taylor stands in front of a crowd of UGA students in the UGA Terry College of Business's Stelling Study.

 Halley Bynum

-Terry Student Spotlight: Halle Bynum
+Terry Case Study: Halle Bynum

 Accounting major Halley Bynum grew up driving tractors and prepping fields on her parents’ sod farm in Fitzgerald, Ga.
 Her love for rural Georgia and entrepreneurship contributed to her desire to study accounting at Terry.
 After graduation, she plans to attend dental school and fulfill her dream of starting a small chain of dental practices in South Georgia.